mikebramble/ISIS-image-processing-scripts/README.md

 I use ISIS in most of my planetary science projects and since the publicly available information and documentation on how to use ISIS is sparse on the internet, I wanted to share some of the scripts and codes I've developed here for anyone to get started with ISIS and planetary mission data sets.

+Below are descriptions of the scripts in this repository and explanations of how to use them:

 ## SCRIPT_NAME

 Description.